Roads to Recovery Program

 Roads to Recovery Program allocations for the councils in each jurisdiction (except the ACT as it is a unitary jurisdiction) have been determined on the basis of the recommendations of the Local Government Grants Commissions in each state and the Northern Territory for the roads component of the Financial Assistance Grants.
 This is the same methodology as was used for this purpose in previous Roads to Recovery programs.

-The allocations include a list of each council's estimated Roads to Recovery Program allocation for both the 2017 to 2018 and 2018 to 2019 financial years.
+The allocations include a list of each council's estimated Roads to Recovery Program allocation for the 2021-22 financial year.

 Note: Each council's Roads to Recovery Program funding is limited to their Life of Program amount.
 Allocations shown for forward years may change in light of payments made in earlier years of the current program.

 Under the Roads to Recovery Program, direct funding to local councils is distributed according to a formula based on population and road length set by the Local Government Grants Commissions in each state and the Northern Territory.
 Each council's Roads to Recovery allocation is fixed for the life of the Program.

 For information on funding to local government please see: Financial Assistance Grant to local government.